If your computer is suffering from High CPU Usage by OneDrive, you can find below the steps to fix this problem in Windows 10.

 Yet Another solution for High CPU Usage by OneDrive is to unlink your current OneDrive Account from OneDrive app and link it back again.

-Click on System Tray Icon > right-click on OneDrive Icon and select Settings option in the menu that appears.
+Click on System Tray Icon > right-click on OneDrive Icon and select Settings in the menu that appears.

 On OneDrive Settings screen, switch to Account tab and click on Unlink this PC link.